rudolphmax/learnyouahaskell/markdown/09_input-and-output.md

 It's perfectly acceptable to use them in this context.
 A file not existing is an exception that arises from I/O, so catching it in I/O is fine and dandy.

-To deal with this by using exceptions, we're going to take advantage of the `catch`{.label .function} function from `System.IO.Error`.
+To deal with this by using exceptions, we're going to take advantage of the `catch` function from `System.IO.Error`.
 Its type is `catch :: IO a -> (IOError -> IO a) -> IO a`.
 It takes two parameters.
 The first one is an I/O action.